magento/devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 ## What is the Magento Presentation layer?

 When you interact with the Magento web interface, you are interacting with *presentation layer* code.
+The presentation layer is the top layer of the four layers (presentation, service, domain, and persistence layers) described by the Magento architecture.

 The presentation layer contains both view elements **(layouts, blocks, templates)** and **controllers**, which process commands to and from the user interface.
 Presentation code controls web user interaction with the product and its appearance.
 You can extensively customize the user interface by using HTML, CSS, and {% glossarytooltip ae0f1f68-c466-4189-88fd-6cd8b23c804f %}PHTML{% endglossarytooltip %} files to modify elements of the presentation layer.
-Presentation layer represents customization of HTML,CSS,Javascript,Magento UI,PHTML file and Block file.
+Basiccally, the presentation layer represents the customization of HTML, CSS, JavaScript, Magento UI, PHTML files, and block files.

-Presentation layer is Top layer among four layer(Presentational, Service, Domain, and Persistence layer) described by Magento architecture.

 ## Who uses the Presentation layer?

-Three types of Magento users interact with presentation layer code.
 Magento uses *areas* to efficiently make web service calls, loading only the dependent code that is required for the particular type of user.
-Types of users and their associated areas include:
+Three types of Magento users interact with presentation layer code:

 * **Web users** interact with the storefront, where they can see the View model of data displayed by Magento and interact with product UI elements to request data for view and manipulation.
 These users work within the (`frontend`) area.

 * **System administrators** customizing a {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} can indirectly manipulate the presentation layer by, for example, adding themes or widgets to the front end.